mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 “Oh yeah, definitely,” Kent answered.
 “During my freshman year, one of my roommates was a really touchy person.
 And I’m kind of the same way too.
 When we’d watch movies, he and I would cuddle on the couch, and I thought it was rather unusual because guys usually aren’t like that.
 Near the end of the school year, I came out to him, and he was respectful about it, but he started to date one of the girls within our friend group.
 So that was really hard for me.
 But now he’s married to her, and I still sometimes keep in contact with him.”

 That was interesting.
 I never thought that having feelings for a roommate could happen.
 I always assumed guys were straight unless they said otherwise.
-“How long were you with your boyfriend?”
+“How long were you with your ex?”
 I asked.
 “And what would you say is different about being in a relationship?"

 "I'd say it's more about commitment.
 Like, you don't plan on dating anyone else.
-But I dated my boyfriend for only about three or four months.
+But I dated my ex for only about three or four months.
 It didn't really go well.
 Our personalities were pretty different as we got to know each other more, and he was pretty political too.
-If I told him that I disagreed, he'd get kind of heated.
+If I told him that I disagreed, he'd get kinda heated.
 But I mean, he's still a good guy.
 Honestly, I'm still trying to figure out what I want romantically.
 I feel like the first few relationships are rough, and they probably won't end up working out.
 There's definitely a difference between being friends and being romantically connected with someone.
 But I really hope you feel like you can still reach out to me if you have any questions because I know what it was like being in your shoes a year ago.”

 I continued, “What would you say is your type?”